epandurski/flask_signalbus/docs/index.rst

 Within one database transaction we can add many messages (signals) of many different types.
-As long as they have a ``send_signalbus_message`` method defined, they all will be processed and sent automatically.
+As long as they have a ``send_signalbus_message`` method defined, they all will be processed and sent automatically (flushed).

+This *auto-flushing* behavior can be disabled if it is not desired.
+In this case, the sending of the recorded messages need to be triggered explicitly.

 Pending Signals
 ```````````````

-If, for any reason, our program is terminated right after a message
-has been recorded in the SQL database, but before it has been sent
+When auto-flushing is disabled, or when the program has stopped before
-over the message bus, the row representing the message will remain in
+the message had been sent over the message bus, the row representing
-the database.
-We call this a *pending signal*.
+the message will remain in the database for some time.
+We call this a
+*pending signal*.

-In order to guarantee that all pending signals are processed and sent
+To make sure that pending signals are processed in time, even when the
-in time, even when the application that generates them is down, it is
+application that generated them is off-line, it is recommended that
-recommended that pending signals are flushed periodically,
+pending signals are flushed periodically, independently from the
-independently from the application that generates them.
-This can be
+application that generates them.
+This can be done in a ``cron`` job
-done in a ``cron`` job for example.
+for example.
 (See `command-line-interface`.)

 Application Factory Pattern